 "Practicing effective self-care may be able to reduce Fibromyalgia symptoms by 90%."

-In today’s live with Dr. Nancy Lin, PhD holistic nutritionist, we are going to be talking about autoimmune issues: specifically, fibromyalgia.
-We will learn the facts about the condition, the most common symptoms, as well as what causes fibromyalgia to flare up.
-Then Dr. Nancy will share some great tips to help avoid fibromyalgia pain and fatigue in the future, as well as share some healthy natural remedies.
+In today’s post with Dr. Nancy Lin, PhD holistic nutritionist, we are going to be talking about autoimmune issues: specifically, fibromyalgia.
+We will learn the facts about the condition, the most common symptoms, and what triggers fibromyalgia flare-ups.
+Plus, Dr. Nancy will share some great tips to help avoid fibromyalgia pain and fatigue in the future, as well as some healthy natural remedies.

 - 4:07: What is Fibromyalgia?